 This Portland Cutter by an unknown builder is a typical example of the type.
 A characteristic of the Portland style is the sharp angle at the bottom of the back of the body, followed by an elegant curve up to the top.

 In mid-18th century England, the name sulky was applied to any single passenger vehicle.
 Hitched to a fine steed, the high wheel racy sulkies were an extremely light and speedy mode of transportation.

 The Rockaway, originating around 1830 on Long Island, New York, was peculiarly American with its design meant to keep the coachman under cover.

 J.B.
 Brewster patented the suspension system used on this carriage in 1873.
 It employs a spring over each axle with resilient wooden bars running front-to-back connecting them.

 J.B.
 Brewster patented the suspension system used on this carriage in 1873.
 It employs a spring over each axle with durable wooden bars running fore and aft between them.

 The popularity of the "original" Bronson Wagon encouraged the Brewster Co. to prevail upon Frederick Bronson to allow the company to reproduce the wagon designed by him around 1898.

 Patented in 1834 by the English architect Joseph Hansom, this type of vehicle quickly gained acceptance as a public cab.
 Hansom's original was redesigned a number of times.

-Named for the English County, the surrey came into existence in 1870 and quickly became a very popular family and hack carriage.
+Named for the county of Surrey in South East England, the surrey came into existence in 1870 and quickly became a very popular family and hack carriage.
 It was introduced into the United States by J.B.
 Brewster & Co. in 1872.